paulinabjacykowska/market-square-trip/README.md

 ## About

 <p>
-  Market Square Trip is a mobile application designed and created to help you find the best places for eat & drink near Wrocław Market Square.<br>
+  Market Square Trip is a mobile application designed and created to help you find the best places to eat & drink near Wrocław Market Square.<br>
   Main features include:
   <ul>
     <li>searching places by name</li>